marcopennekamp/lore/specification/structs-traits-shapes.md

 **Structs, traits and shapes** are the abstractions with which complex data types can be built in Lore.
 These three concepts can be roughly differentiated as such:

-- **Structs** are data type definitions that can stand on their own, possibly implementing some number of traits.
-A struct is always a subtype of all the traits that it implements and also carries this information at run-time.
+- **Structs** are data type definitions that can stand on their own, possibly extending some number of traits.
+A struct is always a subtype of all the traits that it extends and also carries this information at run-time.
 However, unless a trait is attached at run-time (which will be possible under certain circumstances), the traits that are attached to the instance of a struct are determined at compile-time.
 - **Traits** are abstractions of structure and behavior.
 They are Lore's solution to the questions of data type abstraction, inheritance, and interfaces.
 Traits cannot be instantiated directly: they have to be backed by a struct.
 - **Shapes** describe partial data structures.
 Shape types define a set of immutable properties which a struct must have (fitting in name and type) to be considered a subtype of the shape type.
 Apart from structs being viewed through the lens of shapes, Lore also offers shape values, which are unnamed, ad-hoc instances of a shape type.
 Shapes offer the power of structural typing at compile-time *and* run-time.
 They are an excellent abstraction for implementing entity-component systems.